how you can adapt research in a pandemic for effective results

 Method, method, on the wall, can I get real results from a video call?

-- Online focus groups and discussion boards: These allow multiple participants from all over Australia to be gathered together in discussion, without having to be in the same physical location.
-Clients can observe in both approaches.
+Online focus groups and discussion boards: These allow multiple participants to be gathered together in discussion, without having to be in the same physical location.
 Participants in an online discussion board are assigned tasks per day that they complete when they log on.
 The additional flexibility and time given to the participants means that the tasks can stretch beyond asking questions to setting scenarios (“make the perfect ‘working from home’ afternoon snack and send us the recipe”) and exercising their creative muscles (“show us what an ad for an amazing home delivery service would look like”).

 What about the ol' classics?